jonas-lomholdt/ndc-outcomes-2024/README.md

 Key outcomes from NDC Developers Festival 2024

 ## Building Secure ReactJS Applications: Mastering Advanced Security Techniques
+> YouTube version https://www.youtube.com/watch?v=PyLE8ujGQMg of the same talk but from last year.
+It changed a little bit, but much of the same content.

 In general frontend frameworks will help you most of the way, but there are many ways to circumvent the inbuilt security if not handled properly.

 - There's an [ESLint plugin](https://www.npmjs.com/package/eslint-plugin-security) that will find many of the common security mistakes and highlight them if they happen